matloff/fasteR/README.md

 Many people gain weight as they age.
 But what about professional athletes?
 They are supposed to keep fit, after all.
 Let's explore this using data on professional baseball players.
+(Dataset courtesy of the UCLA Statistics Dept.)

 ``` r
 > mlb <- read.table('https://raw.githubusercontent.com/matloff/fasteR/master/data/mlb.txt',header=TRUE)